dominik-pichler/Review_me_if_you_can/README.md

-Eventually, this results in the following ABT `BASE_TABLE_KG_GENERATION` that will be used for building the Knowledge Graph:
+Eventually, this results in the following ABT `ABT_BASE_TABLE_KG_GENERATION` that will be used for building the Knowledge Graph:

 | Column Name               | Data Type  | Source    |
 |---------------------------|------------|-----------|